josdem/hugo/content/techtalk/java/configuration_apache_commons.md

 description = "The Commons Configuration software library provides a generic configuration interface which enables a Java application to read configuration data from a variety of sources."
 +++

 The Commons Configuration software library provides a generic configuration interface which enables a Java application to read configuration data from a variety of sources.
-Go here for more information about [Apache Commons](http://commons.apache.org/)
+Go here for more information: [Apache Commons](http://commons.apache.org/).
 In this post I will show you how to read a properties file using Apache commons.
-First we need to create a Java basic project this time using [lazybones](https://github.com/pledbrook/lazybones).
+First we need to create a Java basic project and a cool way to do it is with: [lazybones](https://github.com/pledbrook/lazybones).

 ```bash
 lazybones create java-basic properties-apache-commons